A major focus of the severe behavior department

 Day Treatment Therapy

-The program provides services to school-aged children (ages 3–21) who display severe behavior problems, such as, aggression, self-injury, pica, or property destruction that pose a significant risk to self, others, or the environment and cannot be safely managed or effectively treated in a less-intensive program.
+The programs in the severe behavior department provide services to school-aged children (ages 3–21) who display severe behavior problems, such as, aggression, self-injury, pica or property destruction that pose a significant risk to self, others or the environment and cannot be safely managed or effectively treated in a less-intensive program.

 During therapy sessions, techniques are used to identify environmental variables that may be contributing to the behavior problem.
 Trained therapists, as well as the child’s caregivers, conduct sessions to directly test the effects of specific environmental precursors and consequences on the behavior.
 A specialized therapeutic environment is used to allow safe evaluation of dangerous behavior.
 Padded treatment rooms with one-way windows for observation are used to allow safe evaluation of behavior.

 Data are collected in order to guide assessment and development of treatment.
 Treatment is refined until goals are achieved.
-Psychologists with specialty training oversee all therapy sessions.
+Psychologists and doctoral-level behavior analysts with specialty training oversee all therapy sessions.